aalanwar/Encrypted-set-based-estimation/README.md

 make debug<br />

 ## Running

+File ZonoStrips.cpp for protocol 1 with zonotopes.<br />
+File ZonoEntities.cpp for protocol 2 with zonotopes.<br />
+File ConZonoStrips.cpp for protocol 1 with constrained zonotopes.<br />
+File ConZonoEntities.cpp for protocol 2 with constrained zonotopes.<br />
+copy the required file to main cpp then make all<br />

 1- This will run main.cpp <br />
  ./HW <br />
 2- This will generate file under "MATLAB/CMatFiles/FILENAME"<br />